buildpacks/docs/content/docs/operator-guide/create-targets.md

 +++
-title="Create a stack"
+title="Create Target Images"
 weight=2
 +++
-## Deprecation Notice
-Stacks are deprecated in favor of using build and run images directly.
-See [RFC 96](https://github.com/buildpacks/rfcs/blob/main/text/0096-remove-stacks-mixins.md) for a detailed discussion.
-If you were thinking of creating a custom stack, you can follow [this simpler guide](create-targets.md) to create build and run images.

-## Create a Stack

-Creating a custom [stack][stack] allows you to configure the base images for the build-time environment for your [builder][builder] and the run-time for your application.
+Creating a custom Build and Run images allows you to configure the base images for the build-time environment for your [builder][builder] and the run-time for your application.

 <!--more-->